neuralinternet/compute-subnet/README.md

 **Exponential Rewards for Difficulty**: Higher problem difficulty leads to more significant rewards.
 An exponential formula is applied to increase rewards based on difficulty.

-**Allocation Bonus**: Miners that has allocated machine receive an additional bonus added to their final score.
+**Allocation Bonus**: Miners that have allocated machine receive an additional bonus added to their final score.

 **Effect of Elapsed Time**: The time taken to solve the problem impacts the score.
 A shorter time results in a higher score.